wp-plugins/events-made-easy/readme.txt

 = 1.2.6 =
 * Feature: added width/height as optional parameters to shortcode eme_location_map
+* Feature: added radiobox as new formfield type

 = 1.2.5 =
 * Feature: the payment form showing the buttons can now be customized in the EME settings, Payment section.
 The same placeholders as for bookings can be used.